DanilNezhdanov/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 ### `list`

 Gets user's trackers with optional filtering by labels.
-We described this API call in our [how-tos](../../../how-to/get-tracker-list.md).
+We described this API call in the [guide](../../../guides/data-retrieval/get-tracker-list.md).

 #### Parameters